pbierkortte/AI-Prompt-Toolkit/tools/llm_resumable_summary.md

 ### Summary

 The prompt creates a versatile, high-performance framework that delivers superior results across diverse contexts.
-Whether analyzing compliance requirements, evaluating code, or dissecting narrative structures, it consistently produces organized, actionable summaries with a **five-part progression**:
+Whether analyzing compliance requirements, evaluating code, or dissecting narrative structures, it consistently produces organized, actionable summaries with a five-part progression:

 * **Why:** Establishes the core purpose and grounds the context
 * **Who:** Lists all participants/collaborators or major roles in the conversation